-Washington D.C. – On Wednesday, the U.S. House of Representatives passed H.R.
+Washington D.C. – On Wednesday, the House Natural Resources Committee passed H.R.

-Washington D.C. – The U.S. Department of Transportation today announced the Allen Parish Airport in Oakdale would receive a grant totaling $454,087.
+Washington D.C. – The U.S. Department of Agriculture today announced the South Toledo Bend Water District in Sabine Parish would receive a rural development grant totaling $150,000.

-Washington D.C. – Rep. Mike Johnson (LA-04) released the following statement after President Trump’s speech outlining his strategy for Afghanistan:
+Washington D.C. – Rep. Mike Johnson (LA-04) issued the following statement after the announcement of President Trump’s executive order on healthcare:

 In The News

 One of the worst kept secrets in Washington is how frequently lobbyists violate our foreign registration laws by accepting millions of dollars from foreign principals without disclosing a thing about those relationships.